Statements of support

 "Discussions on accountability towards affected people and communties are not new, they started more than a decade ago," said Jacobo Quintanilla, Community Engagement Advisor, ICRC, when introducing the panel discussion.
 "What this paper seeks to address, though, is the challenges we encounter when engaging with people in situations of armed conflict and other situations of violence."

 In December 2017 the Inter-Agency Standing Committee (IASC) Principles developed and endorsed a revised version of the Commitments on Accountability to Affected People and Protection from Sexual Exploitation and Abuse (CAAP) as to reflect essential developments such as the Core Humanitarian Standard (CHS).
-The first annual synthesis report published since the World Humanitarian Summit and entitled ‘No Time to Retreat’ also used the Core Humanitarian Standard (CHS) as a reference.
+Subsequently, in May 2018, the Committee referred to the CHS, more particularly to the self-assessment tool, in a paper summarising the actions undertaken by IASC organisations to prevent, investigate, and respond to sexual exploitation and abuse (SEA) and sexual harassment and abuse (SHA).

 If you would like to express your support to the CHS, please email firstname.lastname@example.org